 Step back in time in the Queen Victoria Building

-The Queen Victoria Building was completed in 1898 and has been kept in that same style so visiting gives the feeling that you have stepped back in time.
+When it comes to free things, Sydney has some really impressive attractions.
+The stunning Queen Victoria Building was completed in 1898 and has been kept in that same style so visiting gives the feeling that you have stepped back in time.
 It is filled with boutique stores and lovely little tea rooms making it an elegant place to stop for a sweet treat.

 The QVB is also well known for it’s elaborate decorations at different times of the year.
 During this visit it was celebrating the recent Lunar New Year and the beginning of the Year of the Rat.
 On a past visit I saw a beautifully decorated Christmas tree rising up three or four stories in the main atrium.

 People Watch in Darling Harbour

 Another precinct in Sydney that is worth a visit for the sheer pleasure of people watching is Darling Harbour.
 This area is often bustling, especially in the evening as there are many restaurants and nightclubs to be found here.
 As the sun goes down the buildings light up making a pretty backdrop.